 An estimated 15 million people in the US have a food allergy, including one in 13 children.
 With such staggering numbers, it is important to know what symptoms of food allergies are, and when to see an allergy specialist if you suspect a problem.
 Residents in Vernon Hills can rest assured knowing Drs.
-Noga Askenazi and Eugenia Hahn of Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois have offices located in Elgin, Crystal Lake, and Lake Barrington.
+Noga Askenazi and Eugenia Hahn of Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois have offices located in Elgin and Crystal Lake.

 Symptoms of food allergies

 An allergy occurs when your body’s natural defense system overreacts to a specific substance, treats it as an invader, and tries to defend the body.
 Allergies to foods can set off symptoms, usually within minutes or up to two hours after eating the problem food.
 Depending on the severity of the allergy, symptoms can range from mild discomfort to life threatening.

 - Skin conditions such as hives, itching, or eczema

 - Swelling of the face, lips, tongue, or throat

 - Trouble breathing

 - Abdominal pain, nausea, vomiting, or diarrhea